 - No more interest payment (so the higher the interest rate on the mortgage the better it is to pay off early).

-- 5% saving on mortgage interest is better than 5% gain on your investment because you don’t have to pay taxes for the former.
+- 5% saving on mortgage interest is better than 5% gain on your investment because you don’t have to pay taxes on the money you saved (but you pay taxes on the money you earned).

-- It reduces your debt-to-income ratio and allow you to purchase more rental properties.
+- It reduces your debt-to-income ratio and allows you to purchase more rental properties.

 Disadvantages of Early Pay Off